Sistine Chapel Tickets And Tours

 Facade of the Capitoline Museums| ©Erik Drost

 Not everything in Rome is about visiting its monuments and historic buildings.
-There are many people who focus on all the places they must enter and all the must-see attractions, only to realise at the end of their trip that they have missed out on what really matters: getting to know the city.
-So that you don't miss anything, I leave you with an article that will guide you to choose the best tour of Rome, an experience that I highly recommend: Top 11 tours of Rome.
+There are many people who focus on all the must-see places and must-see attractions, only to realise at the end of their trip that they have missed out on what really matters: getting to know the city.

 Book a guided tour of Rome